Hubbathala: History

 It is at the same Hubbathalai Village where he often used to invite the 'Seeme Gowdas' (Leaders of other areas of the Nilgiris, each area being called a 'Seeme' or a small 'kingdom') to discuss the situations and problems prevalent at that time and give his advice.
-People from "Naaku Betta" (from all over the Nilgiris - spread on all the four [naaku] sides by mountains called 'bettas' in Kannada language) always kept coming to see him, seek his advise and settle their difficulties.
+People from "Naaku Betta" (from all over the Nilgiris - spread on all the four [naaku] sides by mountains called 'bettas' in Kannada language) always kept coming to see him, seek his advice and settle their difficulties.
 In fact, it is said that the kitchen fire in the house of Bellie Gowder was never extinguished (to feed the people who came to see him).

 Like the proverbial seven philanthropists (Kadai Ezhu Vallalgal) described in Tamil literature, he too was a great philanthropist.
 He gave a lot of importance to social justice, development and education, he established the Hubbathalai High School to help not only the poor, but the people in the region to be literate.
 He died on 10 April 1935.

 This article was originally written in Tamil by A. Kari Gowder, General Secretary, "Porangadu Seeme Nala Sangam" and published (May, 2006) [N.G.O Regd No. 153 / 2002], C-10 Hope Park, Kotagiri Post, Nilgiri Dist - 643 217, Tamil Nadu, India.